 - Bootle Street (Deansgate to Mount Street)

-- Lloyd Street (Deansgate to Southmill Street)
+- Lloyd Street (Deansgate to Southmill)

-- Jackson’s Row (Deansgate to Southmill Street)
+- Jackson Row (Deansgate to Southmill)

-- Central Street (Southmill Street to Mount Street)
+- Central Street (Southmill to Mount Street)

-- Cooper Street (Kennedy Street to Princess Street)
+- Cooper Street (Kennedy to Princess Street)

 - Bow Lane (Clarence Street to Princess Street)